nudgebg/egvinsulin/docs/data_sets/T1DEXI.md

 Relevant columns:
 - DXTRT = Device, USUBJID (patient id)
 - The file contains two rows per patient: One with DXTRT being the pump name or *MULTIPLE DAILY INJECTIONS* and another one with the generic treatment type (INSULIN PUMP, CLOSED LOOP INSULIN PUMP, or MULTIPLE DAILY INJECTIONS).
-There is some quesiton about wether the generic types are correct for all patients.
+There is some question about whether the generic types are correct for all patients.

 ## FACM: Basal and Bolus Data